Cholecystectomy

 - Severity of wound pain varies from person to person.

-- Normally, doctor will prescribe pain killer for wound pain.
+- Normally, doctor will prescribe pain medication for wound pain.

 - If you still feel a lot of pain after medication, you can always call our staff.